Phil Gingrey

 On March 27, 2013, Gingrey announced he would be a candidate in the 2014 race for U.S. Senate in his home state, he was unsuccessful, later losing in the May 20, 2014 Republican primary, placing fourth.

 Early life, education, and early political career

 Gingrey was born and raised in Augusta, Georgia and graduated from Aquinas High School.
-He received a bachelor's degree in Chemistry from Georgia Tech in 1965, and then earned his M.D. from Medical College of Georgia.
+He received a Bachelor of Science degree in chemistry from Georgia Tech in 1965, and then earned his M.D. from the Medical College of Georgia.
 He started his 26-year practice as an obstetrician/gynecologist.
 While at Georgia Tech, Gingrey was a driver of the Ramblin' Wreck mascot car.
-He also became a member of the Gamma Alpha Chapter of the Sigma Nu fraternity and was the President of the fraternity his senior year.
+He also became a member of the Gamma Alpha chapter of the Sigma Nu fraternity and was the President of the fraternity his senior year.

 Gingrey entered politics when he ran for the Marietta School Board, a body of which he was three times named chairman.
 He served two terms as a member of the Georgia State Senate from 1999 to 2003.